Level3-REST/site/doc/patterns/list/editable.md

 rel="http://level3.rest/patterns/list/editable#empties-list"
 ```

-Link to the List that will be emptied by this action.
+Links to the list that is emptied by this action.

 ## Add Entry Resource

 `Profile: <http://level3.rest/patterns/list/editable#add-entry-resource>`

-A resource that will add an entry to the list.
+Add Entry resource adds an entry to the list.
 The profile is undefined, but it is often a [Form](../../profiles/form.md) resource.

 ### adds-to-list